← Back to BlogGuides

 This works for individual files.
 For a library of hundreds of tracks, it's not practical - each file takes 1-2 minutes of manual inspection.

-What to look for
+What should you look for in a spectrogram?

 Cutoff frequencyLikely source